Get 80% off your plan for your first 3 months*

 1. Capture transactions

-A dedicated business bank account simplifies transaction recording by separating business and personal expenses.
+Open a dedicated business bank account to simplify transaction recording and separate business from personal expenses.
+This approach offers clear benefits:

-- you avoid mixing personal and business expenses
+• prevents mixing personal and business expenses

 Recording invoices and bills at time of issue

-If you use accrual accounting, you'll want to record purchase invoices as soon as they come in and sales invoices as soon as they go out.
-Obviously those transactions won't be reflected in your bank account until they're paid, so in the meantime you can either enter them manually or sidestep that admin by using your accounting software for invoicing and bill processing.
+For accrual accounting, record purchase invoices as soon as they come in and sales invoices as soon as they go out.
+These transactions won't appear in your bank account until they're paid.

 Getting info from paper receipts